 During the year, there are no sales since the Company operations had stopped before the commencement of CIRP.
-Majority of the staff of the Company resigned before the commencement of CIRP, there are no internal funds to fund the working capital.
+The entire staff of the Company resigned before the commencement of CIRP, there are no internal funds to fund the working capital.